Spherical Projections edit page

 Equal Area Projection (Schmidt Projection)

 Equal area projection is defined by the characteristic that it preserves the spherical area.
 Since pole figures are defined as relative frequency by area equal area projection is the default projection in MTEX.
-In can be set explicitly by the flags earea or schmidt.
+In can be set explicitly by the options 'earea' or 'schmidt'.

 cs = crystalSymmetry('m-3m');